juicedata/juicefs/docs/en/deployment/how_to_use_on_kubernetes.md

 #### Install with kubectl

-Since Kubernetes deprecates some old APIs during the version bumping process, you need to select the applicable deployment file fit for the version of Kubernetes you are using:
+Since Kubernetes deprecates some old APIs during the version bumping process, you need to select the applicable deployment file that works for the version of Kubernetes you are using:

 **Kubernetes v1.18 and above**